The Q’s Rockline Theme Thursday With Scott James 030917: The British Are Coming

 This Saturday and Sunday, Sir Elton John returns to Victoria, playing two sold out shows at Save-On-Foods Memorial Centre — we’ve already given away one pair of tickets to Jenna Pfiefel, who helped us get to 16,000 “likes” on our Facebook page — and we’re not done yet.
-Ed Bain will give away our last two tickets this Friday at 815 as he takes The Q Morning Show on the road to Save-On-Foods Memorial Centre; you’ll have a shot at winning those tickets if you’re caller 25 when we play any Elton John song in its entirety between now and 600pm tomorrow.
+Ed Bain will give away our last two tickets tomorrow at 815 as he takes The Q Morning Show on the road to Save-On-Foods Memorial Centre; you’ll have a shot at winning those tickets if you’re caller 25 when we play any Elton John song in its entirety between now and 1159 tonight.

 Love, Dr. Scott James